 Description: Primary project need is to address safety concerns and traffic operations at school driveway on Route 7.
-Project will likely consist of minor geometric changes, traffic island modification, auxiliary turn lanes, highway resurfacing, and re-striping of pavement lane-lines.
-An Intersection Collision Warning System (ICWS) will also be evaluated for installation on Route 7 in advance of the school entrance.
-These changes are being proposed in response to operational and safety concerns expressed by parents and school officials regarding traffic conditions at the school entrance during arrival and dismissal times.
+Project will likely consist of installing equipment for an "Intersection Collision Warning System" (ICWS) in advance of the school entrance.
+This equipment is being considered in response to operational and safety concerns expressed by parents and school officials regarding traffic conditions at the school entrance during arrival and dismissal times.